Navigating Picky Eating in Kids with Food Allergies: The Ultimate Parent’s Guide

 Feeding is a complex process that involves interactions between an individual’s organ systems, sensory processing, development, environment, learning capacity, and nutritional status.
 Because these factors are interconnected, a struggle in any one area can easily cause challenges in the others.

-A list of feeding concerns that could occur in the four domains is listed in the box below.
+Some examples of possible feeding challenges that could occur in the four domains are listed in the box below.
 Medical conditions most likely to impact feeding in children under five years include respiratory, gastrointestinal, prematurity, congenital, neurological, and cardiac disorders.
 (7)

 Additionally, PFD often requires a multidisciplinary treatment team.
-This often includes a registered dietitian for nutrition and occupational or speech language pathologist that specialize in feeding therapy.
+This could include a registered dietitian for nutrition and occupational or speech language pathologist that specialize in feeding therapy.

 Why is picky eating a concern in kids with food allergies?

 Kids with food allergies are more likely to have feeding concerns than those without allergies.
-(8) And as the number of food allergies increases, the prevalence of feeding difficulties also increases.
+(8) And as the number of food allergies increases, the chance of also having a feeding difficulty also increases.
 (9)

 Fear of trying new foods

-When a family is learning how to manage a new food allergy, it can be scary to introduce new foods.
+When a family is learning how to manage a new food allergy, introducing new foods can be scary and overwhelming.

-When kids have a smaller food range, it is becomes even more difficult to provide exposure to a wide variety of textures and flavors
+Kids that are afraid to try new foods tend to eat fewer foods.
+(12) And when kids have a smaller food range, it becomes even more difficult to expose them to a wide variety of foods, textures, and flavors.

 Texture and sensory limitations